 Common genetic variants can increase or decrease the function of TLR7.
 In general, a decrease in TLR7 may increase viral susceptibility or severity of certain viral infections, while an increase in TLR7 function may increase the risk of lupus.

-The information here is just to illustrated that TLR7 variants impact the reaction to certain viruses.
+The information here is just to illustrate that TLR7 variants impact the reaction to certain viruses.
 The actual mutations implicated in COVID-19 reactions are not available in 23andMe or AncestryDNA data.

 NOTE: All of these variants are in 23andMe version 4.
 The rs ids were removed from the current 23andMe (V5) version.